fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We could even take some liberties and create our own data structure
-for complex numbers:
+We could create our own data structure for complex numbers:

 {lang="text"}
 ~~~~~~~~